Blocksone-Tech/l1x-contracts/cross-contracts/l1x-evm-cross-contracts/l1x-cross-contract/README.md

 ## Initialize the Contract

 Initialize your deployed L1X project by setting up its base contract address.
+Note that l1x-evm-contract needs to be deployed first on L1X EVM and then the L1X_EVM_CONTRACT_ADDRESS should be used during initiaization of this smart contract.

 ```sh
 l1x-cli-beta contract init DEPLOY_CONTRACT_ADDRESS --endpoint https://v2-testnet-rpc.l1x.foundation --fee_limit 100000 --args '{"evm_address":"L1X_EVM_CONTRACT_ADDRESS"}'